 This 56-unit master’s program requires 15 months of study and is offered in an online HyFlex modality with an option for in-person attendance.
 See curriculum.

-The first MPPA cohort will begin classes in Fall 2022.
+The next MPPA cohort will begin classes in Fall 2023.

 Students are required to have completed a bachelor’s degree.
 A single undergraduate course in economics, government, public policy, political science, and statistical methods is required; students may take these courses concurrently, if needed.
 Applicants must provide undergraduate transcripts, a personal statement, and two letters of recommendation.
 No standardized tests are required for admission, nor does the program have strict GPA minimums.